mozilla/fx-private-relay/docs/translations.md

 ### Identifying Available Plans and Prices

 The user's region determines what premium plans are available.
-The API sends this data from [/api/v1/runtime_data][], and the website adjusts content based on availability in the user's region.
+The API sends this data from [/api/v1/runtime_data][].
+The website adjusts content based on availability in the user's region.

-The subscription platform uses [Stripe][stripe].
+The subscription platform (version 2) uses [Stripe][stripe].
 A [Stripe product][stripe-product] represents each Relay plan, such as the premium email service.
-A [Stripe price][stripe-price] represents what a user will pay, and is a combination of plan / product, region(s), language, and the term (monthly or yearly).
+A [Stripe price][stripe-price] represents how a user will pay.
+The price has an associate plan / product, a currency, tax details, and the term.
+Many Relay plans have monthly and yearly subscription terms.
+The VPN bundle has yearly terms.

+The subscription platform associates a price with a region.
+Product reports may use this to segment purchasers by region.

+The subscription platform associates a price with a language.
+On the subscription page, product details appear in the price language.
+The rest of the subscription page appear in the user's preferred language.
+For most users, the price language and preferred language should be the same.

 Many regions have their own price, such as Denmark, which uses the Danish language and the krone.
 Others share the price of a nearby region, such as Austria, which uses Germany's prices in German and Euros.
-A minority, such as Belgium and Switzerland, are more complex, choosing a price based on language.
+A minority are more complex, choosing a price based on language.
+Belgium users share the price in Euros of a neighbor, based on language.
+Switzerland has separate prices for German, French, and Italian speakers.
+All the Swiss prices are in Swiss Francs.
 See [privaterelay/plans.py][] for details.

-The "price" includes a translation of the plan / products details, which is the main reason that language is a sometimes a factor in price selection.
-A user purchasing a Relay plan will see the product details in the "price" language, and the rest of the webpage in their browser preferred language, which could be the same or different.

 [/api/v1/runtime_data]: https://relay.firefox.com/api/v1/runtime_data
 [stripe-product]: https://stripe.com/docs/api/products